"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 But let’s briefly walk through what’s in each WPForms license.

 The Basic license does not offer such value in terms of available add-ons.
-You only have access to the multi-page addon, conditional logic, custom CAPTCHA, and constant contact form add-on.
+You can only access the multi-page addon, conditional logic, custom CAPTCHA, and constant contact form add-on.

-In the WPForms Plus license, you have access to email services providers add-ons such as Getresponse, Aweber, MailChimp, Campaign Monitor, and Drip Forms.
+In the WPForms Plus license, you can access email services provider’s add-ons such as Getresponse, Aweber, MailChimp, Campaign Monitor, and Drip Forms.

 The WPForms Elite license gives you full access to all the features and add-ons.

-While both WordPress form builders integrate with the most popular payment gateways, Gravity forms go the extra mile to connect with 2checkout.
+While both WordPress form builders integrate with the most popular payment gateways, Gravity Forms goes the extra mile to connect with 2checkout.

 Gravity Forms Basic License gives you access to email marketing services such as Getresponse, Madmini, Mailgun, HubSpot, iContact, Postmark, reCAPTCHA, and Sendgrid.